 Employees are entitled to at least 5.6 weeks of paid leave each year.

-For employees working five days a week this means 28 days inclusive of public holidays.
+For employees working 5 days a week, this means 28 days inclusive of public holidays.
 There is no requirement to give leave on public holidays (in England and Wales there are 8 bank holidays, while in Scotland there are 9).
+For more information, read Bank holidays and the law.

 Compulsory overtime (ie overtime the employer must offer and the employee must work) has to be included in holiday pay.
 Since 2015, voluntary overtime can be included in holiday pay.
 Any voluntary overtime that is regularly taken, must also be taken into account when calculating holiday pay.
 For more information, read Overtime.